 That’s a segue to his conversation with Kirsten Meisinger, MD, director of provider engagement, regional medical director, medical director of sexual and reproductive health, and operations lead for telehealth at the Cambridge Health Alliance.
 She is also a family practice physician for CHA in the neighboring town of Somerville and incoming medical staff president at CHA.

-It’s a rollicking conversation that convey the delight of two people discovering what they have in common.
+It’s a rollicking conversation that conveys the delight of two people discovering what they have in common.
 To give a flavor of the conversation, I’ll list some of the highlights I especially enjoyed and recommend tuning in by audio or text to enjoy it in full.

 - The Cambridge Health Alliance is a community-minded health organization.
 Based in the vibrant, diverse city of Cambridge, Massachusetts, CHA defines its purpose as “providing expert caring, developing innovative new care models, partnering with the community and advocating for a more just society.”
 Dr. Meisinger sees CHA’s commitment to and responsibility for its community as its “superpower.”
-She says public health and primary care work in similar ways to quietly support and enable health defined broadly:
+She says public health and primary care work in similar ways to quietly support and enable health:

 Because the whole job of public health is to look at the greater good and say, what do we do for the people who live in this place to make sure that they are happier, healthier, and more empowered.
 It’s that kind of invisible work, a little like primary care, right?